strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ## Generate typings for project schemas

-To generate typings for your project schemas use the Strapi CLI and the command `ts:generate-types`.
+To generate typings for your project schemas use the [`ts:generate-types` CLI command](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-ts-generate-types).
 The `ts:generate-types` command creates the file `schemas.d.ts`, at the project root, which stores the schema typings.
 The optional `--verbose` flag returns the project type definitions in the terminal.

 To use `ts:generate-types`run the following code in a terminal at the project root: